Elina Svitolina and Gael Monfils lead Adelaide International week two fields

-The playing fields for the second Adelaide International from 9 to 15 January 2022 have been revealed.
+As we near the end of week one, the updated acceptance lists for the second Adelaide International from 9 to 15 January 2022 have been released.

 Adelaide International 2022